-U-Ring Paxos [37] adapts Ring Paxos and Multi-Ring Paxos to work without IP-multicast by propagating both acknowledgments and the content being ordered around the ring.
-While providing efficient (logical) multicast in the absence of IPmulticast is important for certain environments (e.g. WANs), significant effort has been spent on optimizing IP-multicast and allowing it to support large numbers of groups; our experience has shown that it is reasonable to take advantage of its performance in data center environments, especially when building infrastructure.
-Using a single ring, U-Ring Paxos is reported to reach over 900 Mbps on 1-gigabit networks in configurations with 3 acceptors sending 8-kilobyte messages [37], which matches our measurements in the same 8machine setup described in Section IV.
-When sending 1350byte messages (but allowing batching), we measure U-Ring Paxos as reaching over 750 Mbps with a latency profile similar to that of the original Ring protocol for Safe delivery.
-On a 10gigabit network, we measure U-Ring Paxos as reaching close to 1.5 Gbps with 1350-byte messages (with batching).
-Higher throughput may be achieved by taking advantage of Multi-Ring Paxos's ability to run multiple rings in parallel, but this requires additional processing resources.
+U-Ring Paxos [35] adapts Ring Paxos and Multi-Ring Paxos to work without IP-multicast by propagating both acknowledgments and data around the ring.
+While providing efficient (logical) multicast in the absence of IP-multicast is important for certain environments (e.g. WANs), significant effort has been spent on optimizing IP-multicast and allowing it to support large numbers of groups; our experience has shown that it is reasonable to take advantage of its performance when building infrastructure in data center environments.
+Using a single ring, U-Ring Paxos is reported to reach over 900 Mbps sending 8000-byte messages on a 1-gigabit network [35], which matches our measurements in the same 8-machine setup described in Section IV.
+When sending 1350-byte messages (but allowing batching), we measure U-Ring Paxos as reaching over 750 Mbps with a latency profile similar to that of the original Ring protocol for Safe delivery.
+On a 10-gigabit network, we measure U-Ring Paxos as reaching close to 1.5 Gbps with 1350-byte messages.
+Higher throughput may be achieved by running multiple rings in parallel, but this requires additional processing resources.